SonarSource/sonarqube-scan-action/README.md

     steps:
     - uses: actions/checkout@v3
       with:
-        # Disabling shallow clone is recommended for improving relevancy of reporting
+        # Disabling shallow clones is recommended for improving the relevancy of reporting
         fetch-depth: 0
     - name: SonarQube Scan
       uses: sonarsource/sonarqube-scan-action@master